josemaestreb/docs.bil_v2/docs/faq.md

 Due to system limitations, all third-party apps in iOS 14 and macOS 11 are not interactive.

-However, Taio provides full support for Shortcuts, by leveraging its widgets, you can save data without opening the app.
+However, BIL provides full support for Shortcuts, by leveraging its widgets, you can save data without opening the app.
 Please refer to our [guides](integration/shortcuts.md) to set it up if necessary.

 ## Why isn't the widget updating?